Slavia Friulana: Name

 After World War I, as soon as the Italian kingdom expanded its borders eastwards (including slavophone territories in Istria and in the so-called Habsburgic Illyrian kingdom), the region started to be commonly called Slavia Friulana instead of a generic Slavia Italiana.

 History

 Early periods

-In the early 8th century Slavic tribes settled within the border of the Lombard Duchy of Forumiulii.
-Paulus Diaconus, a Lombard historian at the court of Charlemagne, mentioned the local Slavs from the region in his magnum opus Historia Langobardorum.
-They were incorporated into the Frankish Empire and Christianized maybe by missionaries from Aquileia, one of the most important centers of the Roman Catholic Church in Northern Italy.
+In the late 6th century Slavic tribes settled the area.
+They stopped in front of the Lombard defensive line on the edge of Friuli, which today represents the approximate linguistic border between Slovenian and Friulian.
+The Alpine Slavs western neighbors were the Lombards, with whom they frequently fought between the 7th and 8th centuries.